 B) The benefit structure and welfare reform

-Broadly speaking benefits can be divided into two main groups: Non means-tested benefits and means-tested benefits.
-Non means-tested benefits can be further split into two groups; contributory and non-contributory.
+Broadly speaking benefits can be divided into two main groups: Non-means-tested benefits and means-tested benefits.
+Non-meanstested benefits can be further split into two groups: contributory and noncontributory.

-Non-means-tested

-Means-tested
+Non-means-tested | | Contributory Non-contributory Means-tested